 Two days ago I was grumbling about how I’m positive Maduro would win more votes than Chávez did.
 Just this morning, I was speaking to someone you may all know about how it would be unacceptable to become a cheerleader commentator during this campaign.
 Not me.
 Not this time.
 Ni de vaina.

 And then Capriles spoke on TV.
 And made it a moral imperative to care.
-He laid out a case so powerful, so basic, so rational, that it rendered it impossible for anyone who watched not to commit: Tenemos que luchar.
+He laid out a case so powerful, so basic, so visceral, that it rendered it impossible for anyone who watched not to commit: Tenemos que luchar.
 We’ve gotta fight.

 Maybe I’m just impressionable, but it really is a testament to Capriles’s leadership skills that he was able to switch off all the rational calculations I’d been making in a flash, and just when our country needs a dose of healthy, hopeful optimism.

-And so, once again, I go to bed tonight knowing tomorrow I’ll wake up a crazy person again.
+And so, once more, I go to bed tonight knowing tomorrow I’ll wake up a crazy person again.
 Maybe that’s not a bad thing.
 Its probably the sanest thing I can do.Caracas Chronicles is 100% reader-supported.
 Support independent Venezuelan journalism by making a donation.